directdemocracy-vote/www/white_paper.md

 The open source software can be forked to create new versions of the app and web services.
 The resulting new software should respect the specifications to be inter-operable with other implementations.
 The current sample implementation the app and web services is minimal and could be greatly improved by developers.
-Improvements include a better user interface of the app, better trustees algorithms, better data exchange between publishers, etc.
+Improvements include a better user interface of the app, better judges algorithms, better data exchange between notaries, etc.

 ## Strategy